-Coverage Dependent Molecular Assembly of Anthraquinone on Au(111)
+Coverage dependent molecular assembly of anthraquinone on Au(111)

-Andrew S. DeLoach, Brad R. Conrad2,\, T.L.
-Einstein, and Daniel B. Dougherty

-1. Department of Physics, North Carolina State University, Raleigh, NC 27695-8202

-2. Department of Physics and Astronomy, Appalachian State University, Boone, NC 28608

-3. Department of Physics & CMTC, University of Maryland, College Park, MD 20742-4111

-Corresponding Author: dbdoughe@ncsu.edu
+Andrew S. DeLoach, Brad R. Conrad,2,a) T. L. Einstein, and Daniel B. Dougherty1,b) Department of Physics, North Carolina State University, Raleigh, North Carolina 27695-8202, USA Department of Physics and Astronomy, Appalachian State University, Boone, North Carolina 28608, USA Department of Physics and CMTC, University of Maryland, College Park, Maryland 20742-4111, USA

+(Received 9 August 2017; accepted 2 October 2017; published online 8 November 2017)

-Abstract: A scanning tunneling microscopy (STM) study of anthraquinone (AQ) on the Au(111) surface shows that the molecules self-assemble into several structures depending on local surface coverage.
-At high coverages a close-packed saturated monolayer is observed while at low coverages, mobile surface molecules coexist with stable chiral hexamer clusters.
-At intermediate coverages, a disordered 2D porous network interlinking close-packed islands is observed in contrast to the giant honeycomb networks observed on for the same molecule on Cu(111).
-This difference verifies the predicted extreme sensitivity (Wyrick et al., Nano Letters 11, 2944 (2011),..) of the pore network to small changes in surface electronic structure.
+A scanning tunneling microscopy study of anthraquinone (AQ) on the Au(111) surface shows that the molecules self-assemble into several structures depending on the local surface coverage.
+At high coverages, a close-packed saturated monolayer is observed, while at low coverages, mobile surface molecules coexist with stable chiral hexamer clusters.
+At intermediate coverages, a disordered 2D porous network interlinking close-packed islands is observed in contrast to the giant honeycomb networks observed for the same molecule on Cu(111).
+This difference verifies the predicted extreme sensitivity [J. Wyrick et al., Nano Lett.
+11, 2944 (2011)] of the pore network to small changes in the surface electronic structure.
 Quantitative analysis of the 2D pore network reveals that the areas of the vacancy islands are distributed log-normally.
 Log-normal distributions are typically associated with the product of random variables (multiplicative noise), and we propose that the distribution of pore sizes for AQ on Au(111) originates from random linear rate constants for molecules to either desorb from the surface or detach from the region of a nucleated pore.
+Published by AIP Publishing. https://doi.org/10.1063/1.4999623